safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 believe this achieves anything.

-Such an adversary would already have the resources to surveil individuals through existing means such as CCTV cameras and other centralised infrastructure like ISPs, mobile operators, cloud infrastructure, banks, etc.
+Such an adversary would already have the resources to surveil individuals through existing means such as CCTV cameras and other centralized infrastructure like ISPs, mobile operators, cloud infrastructure, banks, etc.

 Similarly, one could claim that any effort at collecting data for the purposes